Dambulla Nuwaragala Kanda Maligathenna Ruins (නුවරගල කන්ද මාලිගාතැන්න නටබුණ්)

 Ruins of Nuwaragala Kanda (Nuwaragalkanda, Maligakanda) which is believed to be palace complex built by king Mahasen (276-303 AD)

-According to folklore there is an ancient palace complex spread in a area called Maligathenna of about 40 acres.
-This palace is believed be built by King Mahasen (276-303 AD).
-These ruins were first discovered and documented in 1884 by then the Governor of Matale but no research or excavations have been done on these ruins other than by treasure hunters.
+According to folklore, there is an ancient palace complex spread over an area called Maligathenna, covering approximately 40 acres.
+It is believed that this palace was built by King Mahasen (276-303 AD).
+The ruins were initially discovered and documented in 1884 by the Governor of Matale at the time, but no formal research or excavations have been conducted on these ruins, aside from activities by treasure hunters.

-This palace is believed be built by King Mahasen (276-303 AD) as a sub palace which has been used while he was constructing most of the irrigation tanks in the area.
-It is also believed to be the adobe Queen Sugaladevi who fought the Parakramabahu the Great in 12th century.
-However these are possibly ruins of an long forgotten ancient Buddhist monastery.
+This palace is believed to have been built by King Mahasen (276-303 AD) as a sub-palace while he was overseeing the construction of numerous irrigation tanks in the area.
+It is also associated with Queen Sugaladevi, who fought King Parakramabahu the Great in the 12th century.
+However, there is also a possibility that these ruins may be those of a long-forgotten ancient Buddhist monastery.

 Ruins of Nuwaragalkanda (Padhanagala) in the Jungles of Dambulla - දඹුල්ල නුවරගල්කන්ද පධනාගල නටබුන්